Verdict due in S.African family axe murder trial - Journal du Cameroun

 Henri van Breda, 23, has denied murdering his 21-year-old brother Rudi and parents Martin, 54, and Teresa, 55, and leaving his sister Marli struggling with near-fatal injuries to her head, neck and throat.

-During the trial, van Breda told the court that an intruder had entered the family’s house late at night on an exclusive estate in Stellenbosch, outside Cape Town.
+During the trial, he told the court that a late-night intruder had entered the family’s home on an exclusive estate in Stellenbosch, outside Cape Town.

 But in his summary, Western Cape High Court judge Siraj Desai raised multiple questions about the defence case.